EdricY/Graphics-Things/README.md

 ## P02_Raytrace
 A simple raytracer.

-Implemented in python and JavaScript
+Implemented in Python and JavaScript.

 ![](P02_Raytrace/scenes/08_aa.png)